 Rural and hard-to-reach areas and specific population sub-groups still face numerous health challenges.
 The Nepal CRS Company, which operates in all 75 districts of the country, aims to increase access to family planning services to those areas and populations.
 In addition to socially marketing priority health products, CRS is supporting a network of over 3,000 Sangini providers to improve the quality of their reproductive health services.

-In Nepal, SHOPS Plus is building the capacity and long-term sustainability of CRS, a pioneer social marketing company and leading provider of priority health products, with targeted technical assistance as it implements the USAID-funded Ghar Ghar Maa Swasthya project.
-This project seeks to improve the health of disadvantaged populations in Nepal via improved accessibility and availability of health goods and services, especially in hard-to-reach rural areas, through diversified social marketing techniques and subsidized health interventions.
-SHOPS Plus Nepal aims to improve health outcomes by supporting CRS to become a technically stronger, more efficient, and sustainable provider of health products and services.
+In Nepal, SHOPS Plus is building the capacity and long-term sustainability of the Nepal CRS Company, a pioneer social marketing company and leading provider of priority health products, with targeted technical assistance as it implements the USAID-funded Ghar Ghar Maa Swasthya project.
+This project seeks to improve the health of disadvantaged populations in Nepal via improved accessibility and availability of health goods and services such as family planning, especially in hard-to-reach rural areas, through diversified social marketing techniques and subsidized health interventions.
+The SHOPS Plus team in Nepal aims to improve health outcomes by supporting CRS to become a technically stronger, more efficient, and sustainable provider of health products and services.